Dog-Friendly Things to Do in Florida

 In a state with 1,350 miles of coastline, you’d think it would be a snap to find a nice beach for your surf-loving dog.
 But “No Dogs” signs abound on Florida’s coast.
 In fact, while state parks allow dogs, virtually all prohibit dogs on park beaches.
 The only exception is Honeymoon Island State Park in Dunedin.
 It allots a small portion of its beachfront to dogs, who must be leashed for the occasion.

-St. George Island: Many of the beaches lining this 22-mile barrier island near Apalachicola are dog-friendly, and several vacation rentals allow pets.
-(Dogs are not allowed in St. George State Park.)
+- St. George Island: Many of the beaches lining this 22-mile barrier island near Apalachicola are dog-friendly, and several vacation rentals allow pets.
+Pets are allowed at St. George Island State Park Campground, but they must be kept on a leash no longer than 6 feet when outside your vehicle, and they're not allowed on the park's beach.

 Before hitting the road with your pooch, follow these tips: